Former Pres. Roh Tae-woo Dies at 88

-Roh, who was South Korea’s 13th president, died at Seoul National University Hospital on Tuesday.
-He was 88.
-The former president had been recently hospitalized after his health deteriorated.
+Roh, who was South Korea’s 13th president, died at Seoul National University Hospital at the age of 88.

 Since undergoing surgery for prostate cancer in 2002, Roh had been receiving hospice care at home.
 He also suffered from cerebral atrophy and asthma.